Treatment Of Sleep Apnea

 Once we find the correct position of the jaw or what Dr. Tregaskes calls “The sweet spot”, we take a positional record, which is used to accurately create the patient’s determined orthotics.

 Once all diagnostic information is collected, Dr. Tregaskes will create a detailed letter outlinging history, findings and treatment recommendations.
 The day of insertion is usually about two to three weeks after the patient has completed all of the required diagnostic studies.
-We deliver the patient’s oral device, make any necessary adjustments, review the cleaning and care instructions and questions the patient may have.
+We deliver the patient’s oral device, make any necessary adjustments, review the cleaning and care instructions and answer any questions the patient may have.

 We like to see our patients back in one week (or sooner if required) to reevaluate and adjust the appliance if needed.
 Dr. Tregaskes will then determine when you will need to come back to our office.
 At each re-evaluation appointment, you will complete a progress report so we can continue to provide the best care possible.